Climate change in Alaska: Projected effects of climate change

 Windstorms are the most relevant disturbance regime that impacts the southeast temperate rainforests.
 Stand-replacing wind storms happen in 100-year intervals and wind throw as a main disturbance will continue to be one of the main disturbances in the coming years.
 Wind protected areas that support old growth stands will become more prone to wind throw events.
 Stem decay and other disease agents have smaller impacts on these stands and are to be considered a finer scale and exclusive disturbance.
 With rising temperatures comes longer growing-season, and is predicted to increase growth rates of these fungi.
 Combined wind-throw events and fungi disturbances generate concern for persistence of old growth stands throughout the region.
 Decreasing old growth stands paves the way for an increase of early successional species taking over a greater proportion of area.

 One species of tree, yellow-cedar, has already been observably impacted by the changing climate.
 The main disturbance to yellow-cedar in the northern part of the southeast region is lack or depletion of snow-pack.
-The yellow-cedar has been dying throughout an area of 200,000 hectares over the last 100 years.
+The yellow-cedar has been dying throughout an area of 200,000 ha over the last 100 years.
 The yellow-cedar's fine root system is susceptible to cold soil temperatures; temperatures below −5 °C are lethal.
 Snow pack acts as an insulator to the trees root system.
 Rising temperatures means earlier snow-melt and later freeze-up dates.
 When insulated by snow, the temperature barrier remains in place and the tree's roots can survive.
 Onset of early spring freezing episodes will be detrimental to the yellow-cedar population.

 Changing climate factors will also have a detrimental effect on the sea level surrounding Alaska.
 Since 1950, sea levels off of the coast of Alaska have declined as much as 32 inches.
 This significant change is due to shifts in Earth's tectonic plates due to a process called glacial isostatic adjustment.

 These changing climate factors are predicted to have a substantial influence on the condition of wildlife habitat.
 With increase in temperatures and a decrease of wetlands and streams raises the likelihood of fire risk, which is a prominent issue concerning the temperate rainforest.

 The major biophysical factor that is prevalent in many areas that contain temperate rainforests is snow and glaciers.
 The continual warming in this region poses major hydrological changes that may impact the rainforest in the future.
 These hydrological changes will impact place species distribution and wildlife habitat.